Aleu

 How can there be more than one God?
 Well that's easy to explain.

-Aleph is the same god who appeared in Perial's dream as a being 'made entirely of fire or sunshine:.
+Aleph is the same god who appeared in Perial's dream as a being 'made entirely of fire or sunshine.'
 Agents of darkness usually appear suitably clad in the colours of the opposition.

+So.
+Let's start at the beginning.
 How were the Aleu born?
 Well I imagine that In the beginning there was the nameless void and at that point this void was all there was.

 Aleph and Iax, the Aleu.
 Twin gods